smart-data-models/dataModel.ManufacturingMachine/ManufacturingMachine/doc/spec_ES.md

         model: https://schema.org/Text
         type: Property
     installedAt:
-      description: 'Indicates the date/time at which date and time the machine was installed (nominally in UTC).'
+      description: Indicates the date/time at which date and time the machine was installed (nominally in UTC)
       format: date-time
       type: string
       x-ngsi: